-How to apply for a credit card using an ITIN number
+How to get a credit card with an ITIN

 When you apply for a credit card in the U.S., you might have to provide your Social Security number (SSN) as proof of identity.
-But if you’re a new immigrant or a foreign student, you might not have an SSN.
+But what if you don’t have an SSN?

 That’s where an Individual Taxpayer Identification Number (ITIN) can help.
 Learn more about ITINs, how to use them to apply for a credit card and which types of cards you may be able to get with them.